 Is Affirmative Action an Irregular Affirmative Action?
 Deconstructing the Paradox

 Affirmative action, a set of policies designed to address past and present discrimination by providing preferential treatment to historically disadvantaged groups, remains one of the most hotly debated topics in American society.
-While its proponents argue it's a necessary tool for achieving equality and diversity, critics contend it constitutes reverse discrimination and ultimately hinders meritocracy.
-This article delves into the complexities of affirmative action, exploring whether it itself is an "irregular" form of affirmative action, examining its inherent contradictions, and analyzing its effectiveness in achieving its stated goals.
+Because of that, while its proponents argue it's a necessary tool for achieving equality and diversity, critics contend it constitutes reverse discrimination and ultimately hinders meritocracy.
+This article looks at the complexities of affirmative action, exploring whether it itself is an "irregular" form of affirmative action, examining its inherent contradictions, and analyzing its effectiveness in achieving its stated goals.

 Introduction: The Core Tension of Affirmative Action